The Bell Witch Web Site

 Question: Was it really a "witch?"

-Answer: No, not in my opinion.
-The reason behind the legend's name, which dates back to the early 1800s, is that the early settlers considered most anything that was not clearly understandable as being "witchery."
-Keep in mind that the legend happened only 125 years or so after the Salem "Witch Trials," and that widespread paranoia about unexplainable things and behavior ran rampant.
-"The Bell Witch" was the name given to the legend in the 1800s, and that name stuck.
+Answer: The reason behind the legend's name, which dates back to the early 1800s, is that the early settlers considered most anything that baffled them as "witchery."
+Keep in mind that Bell Witch events reportedly happened only 125 years or so after the Salem "Witch Trials," and that widespread paranoia about unexplainable things and behavior ran rampant.
+"The Bell Witch" was the name given in the 1800s, and it has stuck ever since.

-Answer: No. The legend of the Bell Witch has been in existence for almost 200 years.
-Mention of the Bell Witch was made in one of the pre-release documentaries, but the stories are entirely different.
+Answer: No. The legend of the Bell Witch has been in existence for 200 years; The Blair Witch Project has only been in existence since 1999.
+The Bell Witch was mentioned in one of the movie's pre-release documentaries, but that is the end of it.
+The stories are entirely different, and the writer/director has stated that the movie was named after a real person with the surname of Blair.

-Question: Is it true that over 35 books have been written on the subject?
+Question: Is it true that over 35 books have been written about the subject?

 Question: Who owns the legend of the "Bell Witch?"

-Answer: The number of individuals and companies who feel they "own" the legend, or that they -should- own it, is mind-boggling.
-Being obsessed with the legend, or feeling that one's personal theory is the only "right" theory, does not constitute ownership -- it constitutes a passion.
-Legends are not "owned" at all; they are a product of the "folk," handed down in various forms over many generations.
-The lore of the Bell Witch belongs to the "folk," every single one of us.
+Answer: The number of individuals and companies who feel that they "own" the legend, or that they should own it, is mind-boggling.
+Being obsessed with the legend, or feeling that one's own theory or research is the only correct way to go, does not constitute ownership.
+It constitutes passion and an opinion, and nothing more.
+Legends are not "owned;" they are a product of the "folk," handed down over many generations of folks.
+The legend of the Bell Witch belongs to the "folk," each and every one of us.
+Enjoy it.

 Question: Who was the Bell Witch?

-Answer: The Bell Witch, "Kate," was not a person.
-According to the legend, it was a supernatural entity.
-It was sometimes called "Kate" because some people thought than an eccentric lady named Kate Batts was behind the disturbances.
-No available records indicate that Mrs. Batts was connected to the disturbances, however.
+Answer: According to the legend, the Bell Witch (Kate) was a supernatural entity, not a person.
+It was sometimes called "Kate" because some people thought an eccentric lady named Kate Batts was behind the disturbances.
+No available records connect Mrs. Batts to the legend in any way, and the alleged incident that some people allege triggered it did not even involve Mrs. Batts, but her brother-in-law.

 Question: Were the people and places mentioned in the Bell Witch legend real?

-Answer: Yes -- and in many cases they lived even more exciting lives than what the legend states.
-They were real in every sense of the word.
+Answer: Yes, and in many cases they lived even more exciting lives than what the legend states.
 Public records, private records, and grave markers bear their names.
 They lived during the early 1800s and have many descendants today.
 For detailed historical information about these people, see the Biographies page.

 Question: Has the legend changed much over the years?